 While the requirement specifies that clinical work done from home must be counted toward the 80-hour maximum weekly limit, the expectation remains that scheduling be structured so that fellows are able to complete most work on site during scheduled clinical work hours without requiring them to take work home.
-The new requirements acknowledge the changing landscape of medicine, including electronic health records, and the resulting increase in the amount of work fellows choose to do from home.
+The requirements acknowledge the changing landscape of medicine, including electronic health records, and the resulting increase in the amount of work fellows choose to do from home.
 The requirement provides flexibility for fellows to do this while ensuring that the time spent by fellows completing clinical work from home is accomplished within the 80-hour weekly maximum.
 Types of work from home that must be counted include using an electronic health record and taking calls from home.
 Reading done in preparation for the following day's cases, studying, and research done from home do not count toward the 80 hours.
 Fellow decisions to leave the hospital before their clinical work has been completed and to finish that work later from home should be made in consultation with the fellow's supervisor.
 In such circumstances, fellows should be mindful of their professional responsibility to complete work in a timely manner and to maintain patient confidentiality.

-During the public comment period many individuals raised questions and concerns related to this change.
-Some questioned whether minute by minute tracking would be required; in other words, if a fellow spends three minutes on a phone call and then a few hours later spends two minutes on another call, will the fellow need to report that time.
-Others raised concerns related to the ability of programs and institutions to verify the accuracy of the information reported by fellows.
-The new requirements are not an attempt to micromanage this process.
 Fellows are to track the time they spend on clinical work from home and to report that time to the program.
 Decisions regarding whether to report infrequent phone calls of very short duration will be left to the individual fellow.
 Programs will need to factor in time fellows are spending on clinical work at home when schedules are developed to ensure that fellows are not working in excess of 80 hours per week, averaged over four weeks.
 There is no requirement that programs assume responsibility for documenting this time.
-Rather, the program's responsibility is ensuring that fellows report their time from home and that schedules are structured to ensure that fellows are not working in excess of 80 hours per week, averaged over four weeks.
+Rather, the program's responsibility is ensuring that fellows are not working in excess of 80 hours per week, averaged over four weeks.

-VI.F.2.
-Mandatory Time Free of Clinical Work and Education
+- VI.F.2.
+Mandatory Time Free of Clinical Work and Education - VI.F.2.a)